Linear recurrences indexed by $\mathbb{Z}$: Constructing the solutions

 \subsection{Balls and juggling}

 We now connect the shape of a reduced recurrence matrix to the geometry of its kernel.
+Much of the juggling language and intuition is taken from \cite{KLS13}.

 Fix a reduced recurrence matrix $\C$ of shape $S$ for the remainder of the section.
-An \textbf{$S$-ball} is an equivalence class of integers under the equivalence relation $a\sim S(a)$, which does not contain a single element.
-The significance of this notion is the following.
+An \textbf{$S$-ball} is a non-singleton equivalence class of integers under the equivalence relation $a\sim S(a)$; that is, an equivalence class which contains more than one integer.

 \begin{prethm}{\ref{thm: balls}} The dimension of $\mathrm{ker}(\C)$ is equal to the number of $S$-balls. \end{prethm}